Princeton NJ: You Don’t Have to Be An Einstein To Love It

 VISIT: Historical Society of Princeton at Updike Farmstead

-The land is so idyllic, it draws the likes of the Bacon Brothers and Marshal Tucker Band to perform in an annual June fundraiser.
+The land is so idyllic it draws the likes of the Bacon Brothers and Marshal Tucker Band to perform in an annual June fundraiser.
 The home serves as an art gallery.
-And crops grown in a small community garden supply area restaurants, with proceeds going to those in need.
-Open Wed-Sun 12-4, Thurs until 7pm, $4.
+Crops grown in a small community garden supply area restaurants, with proceeds going to those in need.

 Princeton NJ Battlefield

-According to the former Executive Director of the Princeton Battlefield Society, Kip Cherry, this was the first of General George Washington’s victories against the British Army – “the finest army on the planet.”
+According to the former Executive Director of the Princeton Battlefield Society, Kip Cherry, the Battle of Princeton was the first of General George Washington’s victories against the British Army – “the finest army on the planet.”
 It changed the minds of French officers who were initially hesitant to help an unprepared ragtag American militia.

-Much the information about what happened here came from letters, diaries and pension applications fifty years later.
+Much of the information about what happened here came from letters, diaries, and pension applications fifty years later.
 A spy map scrawled for General John Cadwalader references the “college” – now Princeton University.

 NJ Audubon Plainsboro Preserve, Cranberry NJ